Cookie preferences

 • TOY for Inclusion approach embedded in local educational policies.

-• Improved parental skills and increasing trust of vulnerable communities in the local services
+• Improved parental skills and increased trust of vulnerable communities in the local services

-• Increased trust between families of different cultural and ethnic background.
+• Increased trust between families of different cultural and ethnic backgrounds.

 Implementation steps